Patrick Colsher

 • Represent LED manufacturers Nichia and OSRAM at the ITC and as lead counsel in multiple inter partes reviews over LED-package technology that threatened to exclude from the United States a substantial portion of the companies’ products.
 All asserted claims found not infringed, not supportive of a technical domestic industry, and/or invalid before the ITC.
 The IPRs further led to all asserted claims of one patent being found unpatentable and forced the patent owner to take claim-construction positions that led to non-infringement findings at the ITC.

-• Lead counsel to Honda in two successive district court patent cases.
-Successfully convinced the plaintiffs in both cases to voluntarily dismiss their cases after demonstrating fundamental problems with the cases.
+• Lead counsel to Honda in successive district court patent cases.
+Successfully convinced the plaintiffs in both cases to voluntarily dismiss with prejudice their cases after demonstrating fundamental problems with the cases.
+In one case, also achieved a complete release and covenant not to sue for all patents owned by plaintiff and its affiliates, without any monetary payment by Honda.

 • Lead counsel to Robert Bosch as patent owner in multiple inter partes review trials over Bosch’s seminal beam wiper blade patents.